-The Bylaws charge the Educational Affairs Committee (EAC) with reviewing policies and procedures intended to strengthen the educational system at the University of Maryland (UM).
-It is responsible for proposing measures to increase the effectiveness of available academic resources and for considering plans for educational innovations.
-The EAC has relied on information and advice from the Division of Information Technology (IT) on an ad-hoc basis in considering its charges over the last few years.
-In order to facilitate closer and more consistent cooperation on these issues, a proposal (Appendix 4) was submitted to the Senate in September of 2012 to consider changing the membership of the Educational Affairs Committee to include a representative from the Division of Information Technology.
+The Bylaws charge the Academic Procedures & Standards (APAS) Committee with reviewing policies and procedures related to admission, readmission, academic standing, and student dismissal; academic advising, course scheduling, and course registration; and the conduct of classes, seminars, exams, student research, and student evaluations.
+The APAS Committee has relied on information and advice from the Office of the Registrar on an ad-hoc basis in considering its charges over the last few years.
+In order to facilitate closer and more consistent communication on these issues, a proposal (Appendix 3) was submitted to the Senate in March 2013 to consider changing the membership of the APAS Committee to include a representative from the Office of the Registrar.

-CURRENT PRACTICE:
+CURRENT PRACTICE

-The Educational Affairs Committee currently has twenty-six seats.
-The Bylaws specify that the committee shall be made up of a chair, twelve faculty, two staff members, two undergraduate students, one graduate student, and eight ex-officio members.
-Of the ex-officio members, six are voting members and two are non-voting.
-Quorum for the committee stands at eleven voting members.
+The APAS Committee currently has twenty seats.
+The Bylaws specify that the committee shall be made up of a chair, ten faculty members, three undergraduate and two graduate students, and the following persons or a representative of each: the Senior Vice President and Provost, the Director of Undergraduate Admissions, the Associate Provost for Academic Affairs and Dean of Undergraduate Studies, and the Associate Provost for Academic Affairs and Dean of the Graduate School.
+All ex-officio members are voting members.
+Quorum for the committee stands at nine voting members.